Vaginal intra-epithelial neoplasia (VAIN)

-When just a small area of your vagina is affected, it may be possible to remove that area of tissue, together with some surrounding normal tissue (wide local excision).
+When just a small area of your vagina is affected, it may be possible to remove that area of tissue, and some surrounding normal tissue.
+This is called wide local excision.
 Depending on the amount removed, your remaining vaginal tissue may be stretched so that you're still able to have sex.

 VAIN may be treated with internal radiotherapy (brachytherapy).
 An applicator (similar to a tampon) containing a radioactive substance is placed in your vagina.
 The applicator may stay in for several hours or a few days.
 If your specialist recommends this treatment, you may find it helpful to ask the staff in the radiotherapy department to explain what will happen and to show you the equipment beforehand.

-After treatment, you will be seen regularly by your specialist, as the VAIN may return in some women.
+After treatment, you will be seen regularly by your specialist as, for some women, the VAIN may return.
 Your doctor will check for any further changes that may need to be treated.

 If you have vaginal reconstruction surgery you may be unable to have vaginal orgasms.
-However, surgery to the vagina will not affect your clitoris so you'll still be able to have an orgasm through oral sex and masturbation.
+However, surgery to the vagina will not affect your clitoris so you'll still be able to have an orgasm through stimulation of the clitoris.

 This information has been compiled using information from a number of reliable sources, including:

 Holschneider, et al. Vaginal intraepithelial neoplasia.
 UpToDate. www.uptodate.com.
 January 2014.
 (Accessed March 2014).